citp/privacy-policy-historical/c/co/col/collab.net.md

 If we decide to change our Website Privacy Policy, we will post the revised Website Privacy Policy on this Website via a link from the home page.
 In the event that we change a significant or material term, we will notify you by temporarily revising the link to the Website Privacy Policy to read, for example, "New Website Privacy Policy."

 **Questions or Comments**
-If you have any questions or comments regarding our Website Privacy Policy, please contact us at [privacy@collab.net](mailto:privacy@collab.net) or send a letter to Mary Ann Moran, Associate General Counsel, Legal Department, CollabNet Inc., 8000 Marina Blvd., Suite 600, Brisbane, CA 94005.
+If you have any questions or comments regarding our Website Privacy Policy, please contact us at privacy [at] collab.net or send a letter to Mary Ann Moran, Associate General Counsel, Legal Department, CollabNet Inc., 8000 Marina Blvd., Suite 600, Brisbane, CA 94005.

 **Effective Date**
 This Website Privacy Policy is effective as of October 1, 2005.

-|
+Copyright © 2007, CollabNet, Inc. All Rights Reserved.